Kick the Can

 Kenny stared at Jackie, and Carl punched him.

 Darla scoffed.
-“What’s undefeated, Jackie kicked the can on you and she always goes out first.”
+“What’s undefeated, Jackie kicked the can on you two years ago and she always goes out first.”

 The shorter girl put her hands on her hips.
 “At least I don't go home to hide.”

 “I had to pee, alright?”
 Darla retorted.
-The two girls turned their noses up at one another, and then began laughing.
+The two girls turned their noses up at one another, and then began giggling.

 Jesse shook his head.
 “You two are almost as bad as them.”
 Behind them the twins were in the middle of their yard fighting.
 Kenny had Carl on the ground in a headlock, their angry faces turning red under the streetlights.